Privacy Policy

 • as part of our efforts to keep our website safe and secure;

-• to measure or understand the effectiveness of advertising we serve to you and others, and to deliver relevant advertising to you;
+• to measure or understand the effectiveness of our engagement with you and others to you;

 • to make suggestions and recommendations to you and other users of our website about goods or services that may interest you or them; and